Red Sox vs. Mariners Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has 93 hits with 25 doubles, nine home runs, 61 walks and 36 RBI.
-He's also stolen one base.
+Crawford has collected 94 hits with 25 doubles, nine home runs and 62 walks.
+He has driven in 36 runs with one stolen base.

-- Crawford has picked up a hit in five straight games.
-In his last five games he is batting .389 with four doubles, a home run, six walks and an RBI.
+- Crawford brings a six-game streak with at least one hit into this one.
+In his last 10 outings he is batting .324 with five doubles, a home run, eight walks and three RBI.

 Crawford Recent Games